SatyamSingh-Git/credit-card-fraud-detection/README.md

     - The Streamlit app uses a local model file for demo; for production, host the model via an API and add input validation and security.
     - I can polish the Streamlit UI, add presets, or prepare a Streamlit Cloud deploy config.

-    ---

-    If you want, I can push this updated README and the new files to your remote repository again or re-run the previous pushes from the original folder (I can remove the stale git lock and push from there).